Exhibition: Brie Adkins, Where to Find Magic, ran from May 13 – June 22 at the Naess Gallery, The Paint Spot.

 In which techniques do you mostly work?

 Mostly work with paint.
-Day-to-day the type of paint varies from acrylic, to gouache, to oils to spray and even residential paints.
+Day-to-day the type of paint varies from acrylic to gouache, to oils to spray and even residential paints.
 I apply my knowledge to a lot of various mediums to express how I am feeling.
 If I am feeling big energy and ambitious I will spray paint the side of my house.
 If I am feeling like relaxing I will cuddle up on the couch under a blanket and do digital drawings.
 My technique is to get the idea out in full color before another one comes.
-The method follows and technique goes from there.
+The method follows and the technique goes from there.

-What inspires you?
+Brie Adkins, what inspires you?
 Do you have favorite subjects?

 - Discovering something new with my kids while in nature, like a tree mushroom

 - The feeling of problems washing away when approaching a massive mountain or looking at stars.